What is commercial property?

 There’s also a significant benefit in terms of simpler administration – you don’t have to deal with accounting depreciation or complicated records of running costs.

-Even though the vehicle is not registered as a company vehicle, you can still claim basic mileage and fuel reimbursement, just as employees do when travelling for work.
-The exception is if you leased the car and have claimed the lease payments as a tax-deductible expense in the past – in this case you cannot use the basic reimbursement and are only entitled to reimbursement for fuel.
+Even though the vehicle is not registered as a company vehicle, you can still claim a basic mileage allowance and reimbursement for fuel consumed, just like employees on business trips.
+The exception is if you leased the car and have claimed the lease payments as a tax-deductible expense in the past – in this case, you cannot use the basic reimbursement and are only entitled to reimbursement for fuel.

 Calculation of expenses